Description

 Tried: Open the file directly in an image viewer to see what is broken

-Most image viewers either refuse to open a corrupted PNG or silently display a partial/blank image with no diagnostic output.
-They do not tell you which bytes are wrong or which chunks failed. pngcheck reads the raw binary structure and reports the exact offset and field name for each violation, which you need in order to make targeted edits.
+Most image viewers either refuse a corrupted PNG or quietly show a blank or partial image, with no diagnostics.
+They will not tell you which bytes are wrong or which chunk failed. pngcheck reads the raw structure and names the exact offset and field for each violation, which is what targeted edits need.

 Tried: Run 'file c0rrupt.png' to diagnose what is wrong with the file

-The 'file' command only checks the magic bytes to guess the file type - it reports 'PNG image data' even if the internal chunks are completely corrupted.
-It will not catch bad CRC values, invalid chunk type names, or a corrupted IHDR. pngcheck performs a full structural validation that 'file' is not designed to do.
+The file command only reads the magic bytes to guess a type, so it happily reports 'PNG image data' even when every internal chunk is broken.
+It catches nothing about bad CRCs, invalid chunk names, or a corrupted IHDR. pngcheck does the full structural validation instead.

 Learn more